zenoxml/SciREX/examples/model_compression/README.md

 # Model Compression Using Pruning and Quantization
-This repository demonstrates two popular model compression techniques - Pruning and Quantization - implemented on the MNIST dataset using TensorFlow.
+This repository demonstrates two popular model compression techniques - Pruning and Quantization are implemented on the MNIST dataset using TensorFlow.

 ## What is Model Compression?